If you are taking care of an orphan you may get a social welfare payment. It

 birthday if they are in full-time education.

-Since 1 May 2004 you must be 'habitually resident' in Ireland to qualify for
+You must be 'habitually resident' in Ireland to qualify for Guardian's

 citizens who are employed or self-employed in Ireland will satisfy the